WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoMirror.md

 ```

 ### -SourceProjectName
-Project where the variable group has to be created
+Name of the project where the source repo is located

 ```yaml
 Type: String